-In Australia the measurement of greenhouse gas emissions and carbon sequestration on farm is a relatively new area.
-There are many areas where reductions of emissions can result in on-farm productivity gains, particularly through minimisation of lost energy.
-Understanding how the management of carbon and emissions influences productivity is important for the future of farming.
+In Australia the measurement of greenhouse gas emissions and carbon sequestration on farms is a fast developing area of interest.
+There are many areas where reductions of emissions can result in on-farm productivity gains, particularly through minimisation of lost energy from the farm system.
+Understanding how the management of carbon and emissions influences productivity and profitability is important for the future of farming.

 Understanding carbon and emissions can help Victorian agriculture to:

 - increase productivity through greater efficiencies and new technologies – producing more food and fibre with less emissions and waste

 Information on these pages outlines on-farm greenhouse gas accounting tools and resources.

 Find out more about carbon and emissions on-farm in our Making Cents of Carbon and Emissions on-farm booklet.
 Order your copies online today.

 Soil Carbon Science Snapshot

 Find out the latest on soil carbon via this new Soil Carbon Snapshot booklet that contains over 70 references on important soil carbon research.